 The general rule is that if you are not on probation or parol, an officer will need a search warrant or your consent or an exigent circumstance must exist for the search.
 The rule of thumb for you or anyone being searched is to never consent.
 This way, if the cops did violate your rights, you...Read more »

 I was never charged.
 The Board of Nursing asks directly if applicants were convicted of any crimes, which I wasn't.
 They also require a finger LiveScan, which will show an arrest.
 I've read not to disclose things that look bad that are unnecessary.
-I've also read that they could potentially claim I...
+I've also read that they could...
 Read more »

 Be honest but also only answer what is being asked.
 Some people tend to assume what is being asked and answer more than needed.
 For example, don't ever confuse the terms, arrest, charge, conviction.
 They are very different things.
-When in doubt, seek advice from an employment law attorney for a...Read more »
+When in doubt, seek advice from an employment law attorney...Read more »

 Yes, potentially!
 If you think about doing something and don't do it, then no. If you go to the store, pick up something from the isle but change your mind and place it back on the shelf before leaving the store, technically you have stolen the item.
-That's because you have completed the act of...Read more »
+That's because you have completed...Read more »

 It's always smart to use discretion but you really have no obligation to speak to the officer.
 However, not even giving your name could delay things and cause them to look more deeply.
 It's a tough call.
-If you have done nothing wrong and you're only giving your name, no other information, it...Read more »
+If you have done nothing wrong and you're only giving your name, no other...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.